krisvanrens/nexus-lang/README.md

 ## TODO

 - Improve declarative approach for extending a module with components.
+- Simple suport for variable aliases (references)?
+Should be handy for shorthand names.
 - Immutability?
 Is the benefit of immutibility by default + move semantics beneficial for the use case of Nexus?
 Why or why not?
 - Support for objects?
 Groups using `group` should suffice.
 - Execution entry point?
 Just structural starting from the root `.nxs` file?